pritpalcodes/pritpalcodes.github.io/content/about_me.md

 During my 3rd and 4th Semester of my college, I ventured into the entrepreneurial domain, founding a startup focused on digital marketing: [EpicFly](https://epicfly.in/) Along the way, learnt about making your mark in the digital realm and how to turn your passion into a business.

 Currently, I'm knee-deep in the fascinating world of [BCI](linktothephoto) and EEG signals, exploring the mind-bending possibilities at the intersection of neuroscience and tech.
-This mind-boggling tinkering fuels my hunger for innovation, ensuring I stay on the cutting edge of engineering prowess.

-I am fluent in English, Hindi, Punjabi, C++, Python, Java Script, SQL, C, Node.js, MongoDB and BrainF**k.
+I am fluent in English, Hindi, Punjabi, C++, Python, Java Script, SQL, C, Node.js, MongoDB and BrainF**k(https://gist.github.com/roachhd/dce54bec8ba55fb17d3a).
 And I have a decent level of proficiency in French, Poetry, React, Flask, Tensorflow, Pytorch, and Langchain.
-I swim, bike, run, and lift weights in my free time.
+I swim, bike, run, and draw in my free time.

-Gift me a [Harry Potter Book Set](https://www.amazon.in/Harry-Potter-Boxed-Original-Complete/dp/B0CXF626ZS/ref=sr_1_4?dib=eyJ2IjoiMSJ9.HTx1z2VgEUsfhkaiPOj8aDtgF5X3_DM9IjEfAkEjgk7p3XipYlYqOg3SRv4547bGOvOv9ucFcPjlIq8OzZPpVZqq_9toNsgYRfLYeQPa6Xofpg-2xHYYB9J7EXUmqaTk9mbQQF0s7qfDWJiRt4xYeT7Ye6YrWAKoIHTx4NAT0TqXlYgY7Fv7guK9LHQqhglaqByFTuSde8HR3trXujwqiSUAXIK7vaTL-fG-N9-FUhc.AwvF1-I5QPCscDxl4lQVkGzNNo_J9LMkE4iLSJ4PtO8&dib_tag=se&keywords=harry+potter&qid=1713264159&sr=8-4) and I will be the happiest! 🤗